processone/docs.ejabberd.im/content/admin/upgrade/from_18.09_to_18.12.md

----
-title: Upgrade to ejabberd 18.12
+# Upgrade to ejabberd 18.12
----

-# Ejabberd upgrade process

 You may need to update your database schema if you're using MySQL.
 A minor change on pubsub_item table was added right after 18.09 release and